jacobgil/jacobgil.github.io/about.md

 ![Jacob]({{ site.url }}/assets/jacob.jpg)

+👋 Hello!
 My name is Jacob Gildenblat.

-I'm a Deep Learning and Computer Vision developer from Israel.
+I'm a Deep Learning researcher and a generalist software engineer from Israel.

-Currently i'm the Co-Founder and CTO of DeePathology.ai, developing AI for digital pathology.
+I do quite a bit of open source, which you can see on my [github](http://github.com/jacobgil).
+I'm the author of the most widely used [Explainable AI package](https://github.com/jacobgil/pytorch-grad-cam) for computer vision.

-Apart from what I write about here, I have other open source projects on my [github](http://github.com/jacobgil).
+Since 2018 i'm the Co-Founder and CTO of DeePathology.ai, developing an Active Learning based interactive platform for digital pathology, that lets Pathologists create and deploy supervised deep learning algorithms.

-Drop me a line.
+Let's get in touch.

 ## Getting in touch
 Email: jacob.gildenblat@gmail.com